ClayAucoin/codex-lv2-may-2025/guides/week3-group-project/README.md

 * ✅ Built a functional mini game
 * ✅ Successfully completed Lesson 27 with assigned roles
 * ✅ Completed Lesson 28 with additional features (Optional)
+* ✅ Completed Help Seeker assignment with clear question and screenshot
 * ✅ Participated in code review/interview
 * ✅ Written individual reflections on the project
 * ✅ Demonstrated effective teamwork and communication